“First of all respect your paper!”

-- Made by Hand – These papers are made from textile fibers such as cotton, linen & hemp and the surface has been sized usually with gelatine.
+- Made by Hand – These papers are made from textile fibres such as cotton, linen & hemp, and the surface has been sized usually with gelatine.
 This is a joy to work on because it’s durable, won’t buckle and has a lovely irregular texture.
 Usually 100% cotton or linen or a mix of rags – hence the term ‘100% cotton rag’.
 It can be expensive but well worth it for a special piece.
-The quality, properties & prices of these papers depend on where they were made so some experimentation is advised.
+The quality, properties & prices of these papers depend on where they were made, so some experimentation is advised.

-- Machine-made Paper – This will be more reasonably priced and extremely regular, it can be made of more paper fibres and less cotton.
-Sometimes wood-pulp is used which is a cheaper raw material, this produces a less durable paper (imagine trying to scrub in a color as it’s going wrong and then… disaster strikes as the paper disintegrates under your brush!!!!) also, due to the Acidic lignin content in the wood-pulp, it can yellow over time.
+- Machine-made Paper – This will be more reasonably priced and extremely regular; it can be made of more paper fibres and less cotton.
+Sometimes wood-pulp is used, which is a cheaper raw material, this produces a less durable paper (imagine trying to scrub in a colour as it’s going wrong and then… disaster strikes as the paper disintegrate under your brush!!!!) also, due to the Acidic lignin content in the wood-pulp, it can yellow over time.

-Pro Tip: The best wood pulp papers are known as “woodfree” paper made with chemical woodpulp.
-The Acidic lignin content of the paper has been taken out, making a yellowing of the fibres less likely over time.
+Pro Tip: The best wood pulp papers are known as “woodfree” paper made with chemical wood-pulp.
+The paper’s acidic lignin content has been taken out, making a yellowing of the fibres less likely over time.

 How is Handmade Watercolour paper made?

-A selection of cellulose fibers (usually cotton, linen, hemp) is beaten in water to a pulp and an alkaline buffer may be added to give the paper a neutral ph value (brown paper, newsprint have an acidic content).
+A selection of cellulose fibres (usually cotton, linen, hemp) is beaten in water to a pulp.
+An alkaline buffer may be added to give the paper a neutral ph value (brown paper, newsprint, or acidic content).

-The pulp is transferred to a vat and the sheets are made one a time by a skilled craftsman using a flat paper mould.
+The pulp is transferred to a vat, and the sheets are made one at a time by a skilled craftsman using a flat paper mould.

-The pulp is prevented from running off the sides of the mould by a narrow, removable frame called a deckle.
+The pulp is prevented from running off the mould’s sides by a narrow, removable frame called a deckle.